AlexandreMercierAubin/HarpToolbox/readme.md

 Arguments
 * --input : Input path containing simulation data to render to USD
 * -o : Output USD file (must end with .usd | .usda | .usdc)
-* --fps : Frames per second with which the simulation data input was generated.
+* --time-step : Time step size between stop motion files with which the simulation data input was generated.
 * --up-axis : The up axis, one of ('Y' or 'Z' or less probably 'X')
-* --filename-patterns : the pattern name of relevant entities in the filenames like 'object_001_', 'object_002_', etc.
+* --filename-patterns : The pattern name of relevant entities in the filenames like 'object_001_', 'object_002_', etc.
-* --file-type : file extension for the stop-motion.
+* --file-type : File extension for the stop-motion.
 Tested only with obj and ply.
 For ply vertex colors are exported.
-* --zfill : frame id zero padding.
-For instance 3 would look like 000,001,002, etc.
-* --end-frame : optional last frame to be exported
+* --end-frame : Optional last frame to be exported
-* --meters-per-units : number of meters per scene units.
+* --meters-per-units : Number of meters per scene units.
 Sets default to 1 so blender does not shrink everything.

 sample command:
 ```